-Operands Description Cell Specifies the cell that contains the back end server to which the request is mapped.
-Application Specifies the Java Platform, Enterprise Edition (Java EE) application that a given request maps to on the back end server.
+Operands Description Application Specifies the Java Platform, Enterprise Edition (Java EE application that a given request maps to on the back end server.
 Module Specifies the J2EE application module to which a given request is mapped.
 URI Specifies the URI for an inbound request.
 URIgroup Specifies a group of URIs to match against the URI.
 If the inbound request is in the URI group, then the expression evaluates to true.